Archdiocese of Onitsha: History

 On 16 April 1920, the Prefecture was promoted as the Apostolic Vicariate of Southern Nigeria.
-On 9 July 1934, the Vicariate was renamed from Southern Nigeria to Onitsha-Owerri.
-On 12 February 1948, the Vicariate was renamed again to its present name of Onitsha.
+On 9 July 1934, the Vicariate was renamed from Southern Nigeria to Apostolic Vicariate of Onitsha-Owerri and later on 12 February 1948, as the Vicariate of Onitsha.

-On 18 April 1950, the Vicariate was promoted to a Metropolitan See.
+On 18 April 1950, the Vicariate was promoted to an archdiocese together with the archdioceses of Lagos and Kaduna.
+Its cathedral was granted a minor basilica in 2007.